c-julius/cm-dev/README.md

   ```

 ### 4. Frontend Setup
-- The frontend is served via Docker Compose and proxies API requests to the backend.
+- The frontend is built via Docker Compose.
 - No manual steps needed if using Docker Compose.
 - For local dev (optional):
   ```bash